 During a normal precipitation year, you should not need to water the tree if it is mulched well.

-5. let nature water your trees (except during drought)
+5. let nature water your Planting your bare root trees

 Regularly watering trees, except during a drought, causes the trees to become dependent on you for this.